blUeBUg200/soc-operations/README.md

 > This is still a research topic for me wherein I am looking for something more similar to Engenuity project for on-premise IT environment.
 If you know any references, kindly share your inputs through email(kaviarasan1195@gmail.com)

 ## Age III
+During this stage, more proactive actions are conducted which helps SOC to respond faster to cyber threats.

 <img width="914" alt="Age III" src="https://user-images.githubusercontent.com/86832373/175775321-e570f00a-7aff-437a-a3b1-9a46be5b9c0c.png">

+### Age:III.M1 - MITRE Detection Coverage
+Based on the stage (Age:II.M1) we know the list of TTP to detect and from stages (Age:II.M2) & (Age:II.M3) we can compile a matrix which portrays the list of TTP we can detect, alert, deceive and degrade the attackers progress.

+Create a MITRE Att&ck layer combining all the three and have a clear understanding of the below,
+- Techniques we can detect
+- Techniques we can degrade and deceive
+- Techniques we can deny

+Based on the above we might endup with few TTPs remained untouched by all categories (deny, detect, deceive or degarde).
+A detailed research should be conducted against the list and threat-informed decisions need to be made (either enable logging or purchase of new security controls)

+### Age:III.M2 - Security Automation
+Automations to reduce man efforts on repeated tasks should be incorporated.

+### Age:III.M3 - Vulnerability Management
+Vulnerability Assessment gives more visibility about the assets driving with high critical vulnerabilities.
+Periodic patch management and vulnerability assessment hand by hand provides more visibility to the security posture of the organization.

+### Age:III.M4 - Threat Hunting
+The process of threat hunting is briefed in one of writings earlier.
+Follow this [link](https://github.com/blUeBUg200/bluenightingale#soc---the-blue-nightingale) for more details.

 ## Age IV

 <img width="914" alt="Age IV" src="https://user-images.githubusercontent.com/86832373/175775420-576c37af-581a-498f-bdc6-29657ed21950.png">

+### Age:IV.M3 - Threat Emulation
+Threat Emulation will help organization to understand their capability to detect when an threat profiled adversary in conductiong their operation against the environment.
+The mimicked Techniques need to be emulated and the security usecase alerting efficiency need to be validated post emulation activity.

 ## SOC Iteration Model